Chimney (locomotive): Spark arrestors

 Locomotives built in Great Britain, where coke was the most common fuel, often used chimneys of cast iron, because they lasted longer than chimneys fabricated from sheet metal.
-Early North American locomotives often used wood fuel, which resulted in large numbers of glowing embers being carried through the boiler and blasted out of the chimney by the high-velocity exhaust steam.
-Spark arrestors became a common feature of wood-burning locomotive chimneys to reduce the number of fires started by escaped embers.
+Early North American locomotives often used wood fuel, which resulted in large numbers of glowing embers being carried through the boiler from the firebox and blasted out of the chimney by the high-velocity exhaust steam.
+To reduce the number of fires started by escaped embers, spark arrestors became a common feature of wood-burning locomotive chimneys.
 The difficulty of casting complex spark arrestors encouraged fabrication of sheet metal chimneys for wood-burning locomotives.

 Early spark arrestors were simply iron wire screens installed within the stack.
-However, this screen reduced the rate at which smoke and steam could escape from the boiler.
+However, the screen reduced the rate at which smoke and steam could escape from the boiler.
 As well, embers caught by the screen further reduced available space for the passage of steam, and smoke and heat generated by the burning embers rapidly melted the wire screen.
-Chimney top diameters enlarged to increase screen surface area and reduce smoke velocity through the screen so embers might fall away from the screen into collection hoppers.
+Chimney top diameters were enlarged to increase screen surface area and reduce smoke velocity through the screen so that embers could fall away from the screen into collection hoppers.
 In response to an 1857 patent infringement claim, Baldwin Locomotive Works compiled a diagram illustrating 57 different spark arresting chimney designs.

 The most popular design was a bonnet chimney.
 The bonnet was a funnel-shaped sheet metal cone fitted over a conventional cylindrical chimney.
 The lower, small-diameter portion of the cone served as a collection hopper for falling embers.
 The upper portion of the cone concealed an inner cone at the top of the cylindrical chimney, which deflected escaping steam, smoke and embers outward against the inner walls of the outer cone.
 The heavier embers were expected to fall into the hopper below, while the lighter steam and smoke passed upward through a wire screen over the upper, large-diameter end of the outer cone.
-Deflection of the embers typically limited screen life to three or four weeks.
+Deflection of the embers typically limited the life of the screen to three or four weeks.
 Some of those chimneys included provision for dropping collected embers into a portion of the smokebox called the subtreasury.
 Sophisticated designs, such as the Radley & Hunter, incorporated various centrifugal separation baffles into the bonnet.
-As coal replaced wood fuel, the bonnet was reduced into a simple diamond stack housing the inner deflecting cone (with or without the upper wire screen) but without any collection hopper.
+As coal replaced wood fuel, the bonnet was reduced into a simple diamond chimney, housing the inner deflecting cone, with or without the upper wire screen, but without any collection hopper.